The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-1/lesson-2-boxmodel_layout/boxmodel-2-lecture-notes.md

 ![](http://d3jtzah944tvom.cloudfront.net/202/images/lesson_2/measurement-units-02.png)

+> Imagine that the light blue box (the "container") is 100px wide.
+A `width: auto` property will fit the entire child element inside the parent div.
+A `width: 100%` property will set the content size to be the same as the parent (`100px`).
+With `box-sizing: content-box` this means that the internal content will be `100px` wide and padding/border/margin will extend outside of the parent.
+With `box-sizing: border-box`, the entire element will be `100px` wide, but will still extend outside of the parent due to `margin-left`.

 # Images

-## JPG
+## JPG vs. PNGs
-* The jpg format uses a _lossy_ form of compression, in other words, it trades off image quality for file size.
+* The `.jpg` format uses a _lossy_ form of compression, in other words, it trades off image quality for file size.
-* If you edit a jpg, the resulting file has less detail than the original.
-If you edit again it loses even more detail.
-* You can set loss levels when saving a jpeg.
-* In general, jpgs don't work well for CSS backgroung images.
+    * In general, `.jpg` files don't work well for CSS background images.

-## PNG
-* PNGs use compression but it is non-lossy.
+* The `.png` format uses compression but it is non-lossy.
 Lack of lossiness means larger file size.
-* pngs are ideal for images that need their details.
+    * `.png` files are ideal for images that need their details.

 ## The img element
 * `<img>` is a self-closing tag.
 It has two attributes: `src` and `alt`